 Reports to Support the Planning Application

 Major planning applications are required to be supported by both a Transport Assessment and a Travel Plan.
-Guidance on the production of both documents is provided by central government to ensure a consistent approach is made by both consultants producing the reports and Local Highway Authorities in the subsequent vetting process.
+Guidance on the production of both documents is provided by national government (see Planning Practice Guidance (PPG)) to ensure a consistent approach is made by both consultants producing the reports and Local Highway Authorities in the subsequent vetting process.

 Before commencing work on either document it may be required that the scope of the studies are agreed with the highway authority.
 This will ensure that issues such as the physical extent of the assessment area are identified, the traffic generation rates of the various development types and their approximate distribution of traffic onto the network and the type of junction modelling required are agreed in principle.
 The Transport Scoping Study builds on the information collected during the feasibility stage where site visits to observe existing highway conditions, the recording of critical highway measurements and observations of existing traffic generations and flow patterns as well as existing traffic speeds have been carried out.